Azure/AzRegionSelection/README.md

 Multi-Factor Region Analysis: Analyses Azure regions against a wide range of criteria crucial for decision-making.
 It checks:
-*service availability,
+* service availability
-*cost differences,
+* cost differences
-*regulatory compliance,
+* regulatory compliance
-*geopolitical factors,
+* geopolitical factors
-*performance impacts,
+* performance impacts
-*and sustainability metrics
+* and sustainability metrics

 for each potential region.

 This holistic approach ensures you consider all angles (technical, business, and environmental) when comparing cloud regions.